alejo4373/backend-development-bootcamp/session_2.md

 * `db` in an object that represents the database we are connected to
 * `db.any()` is a function we get from `pg-promise`
 * We have to use the keyword `await` in front of `db.any`, because we want to wait for the result to come back. `db.any` is asynchronous code, which means we don't know how long it's going to take and whether it will succeed of fail (we don't know how far away is our database and the internet might be down or slow).
 To learn more about asynchronous code visit [Asynchronous Programming - Eloquent JavaScript](https://eloquentjavascript.net/11_async.html)
+* We used `try { ...} catch(err) {...}` to account for the fact that the operation might fail.
+If it fails we, the developers want to be aware of it by throwing the error.
+We don't know if the database will be available or if we have made a mistake in our SQL code, so we better `try` it and if there's an error we better `catch` it.

 #### Retrieving a businesses by its id